processing/processing-pi-website/content/tutorial/capacitive-touch-interface/index.md

   }

   currentMode = 0; // set the default oscillator to Sine
-  //currentMode = 1; // set the default oscillator to Square
+  //currentMode = 1; // uncomment this to set the default oscillator to Square
-  //currentMode = 2; // set the default oscillator to Triangle
+  //currentMode = 2; // uncomment this to set the default oscillator to Triangle }

-}

 void draw() {